• Skip to primary navigation

 U.S. Army Women's MuseumFort Lee

 The U.S. Army Women's Museum serves as an educational institution, providing military history training and instruction to soldiers, veterans and the civilian community.
 The museum is the custodian and repository of artifacts and archival material pertaining to the service of women across all branches and organizations of the U.S. Army from inception to the present day.
-The museum collects, preserves, manages, interprets and exhibits these unique artifacts as a means to provide training and educational outreach.
+The museum collects, preserves, manages, interprets, and exhibits these unique artifacts as a means to provide training and educational outreach.
+The museum is located on an active military installation.
+See website for entry requirements.

 U.S. Army Women's Museum website